BCIA Member Code of Conduct

 - Distinguish between optimal, acceptable, and unadvisable practices

 - Believe babywearing is a skill that can be learned

-- give babywearing information only and refer to the appropriate professionals for advice (ex.
-Primary health care providers, lactation professionals, kangaroo care experts, physiotherapy etc)
+- Give babywearing information only and refer to the appropriate professionals for health and other advice (ex. primary health care providers, lactation professionals, kangaroo care experts, physiotherapy etc)

 - Maintain active awareness of industry best practices

 The BCIA is committed to exceeding babywearing industry standards and holding itself accountable